18 Months

-18 Months is the third studio album by Scottish DJ and musician Calvin Harris.
+18 Months is the third studio album by Scottish DJ and record producer Calvin Harris.
 It was released on 26 October 2012 by Deconstruction, Fly Eye and Columbia Records.
-It marked Harris's first album where he does not regularly provide vocals on each song, instead producing the music and having guest singers sing for him, as Harris stated in late 2010 he did not intend to sing on his songs anymore.
+It marked Harris's first album to not primarily feature him on vocals, instead focusing more on songwriting and production.
 The album also shows a shift from Harris' usual nu disco-style songs, focusing more on an electro house style.

-18 Months debuted at number one on the UK Albums Chart, earning Harris his second consecutive number-one album on the chart.
-It had sold over 923,000 copies in the United Kingdom as of July 2017.
-The album includes the singles "Bounce", "Feel So Close", "Let's Go", "We'll Be Coming Back", "Sweet Nothing", "Drinking from the Bottle", "I Need Your Love" and "Thinking About You", all of which, along with "We Found Love" featuring Rihanna, reached the top 10 of the UK Singles Chart, making 18 Months the first album in history to spawn nine top-10 singles.
-The songs "Let's Go" and "Sweet Nothing" were nominated for Best Dance Recording at the 55th and 56th Grammy Awards, respectively.
+A commercial success, 18 Months debuted at number one in his native Scotland and in the United Kingdom, earning Harris his second consecutive number-one album on the UK Albums Charts.

+It was supported by the singles "Bounce", "Feel So Close", "Let's Go", "We'll Be Coming Back", "Sweet Nothing", "Drinking from the Bottle", "I Need Your Love" and "Thinking About You", all of which, along with "We Found Love" as a featured artist, led by Rihanna, reached the top 10 of the UK Singles Chart, making 18 Months the first album in history to spawn nine top-10 singles.
+"Let's Go" and "Sweet Nothing" were nominated for Best Dance Recording at the 55th and 56th Grammy Awards, respectively.

+Background

+On 23 August 2012, Harris announced that the name of his forthcoming album would be entitled 18 Months, and announced via his Twitter that the album would feature collaborations with artists including Rihanna, Ellie Goulding, Tinie Tempah, Dizzee Rascal, Ayah, Nicky Romero and Dillon Francis.
+The album marked the first time that Harris did not perform vocals on most of the album's tracks.
+He cited his reasons in an interview with the BBC as "being too much", as expressed his intent on focusing on being a producer, saying that he is "a producer, I make the songs, I can't stress that enough" and "I am the guy that writes them, makes them and mixes them.
+No-one really does that but that's what I'm good at".

+18 Months became the first album to produce nine top ten singles from one album in the United Kingdom, surpassing the previous record set by Michael Jackson with seven singles from one album, with Billboard referring to the album as "one of the most important albums in dance music and modern pop history".
+The album marked a change for Harris, and for dance music overall as suggested by Kat Bein from Billboard, who said that Harris "unabashedly embraced big-room elements and pop-friendly song structures" on the album, and had "taken 2012’s pop-dance style then-championed by David Guetta to more critically-appealing heights".

+The albums title inspired the name for Harris's first compilation album, and seventh studio album overall, 96 Months (2024).
+The album features Harris's songs from the nine years prior to the albums release in 2024, and as a result, does not feature any of the songs featured on 18 Months.